 - It provides an alternative to butter for vegans and vegetarians.

-- Red palm oil is a highly nutritious oil when processed properly, with high concentrations of carotenoids and of the tocotrienol compounds of the Vitamin E complex.
+- Red palm oil contains high concentrations of antioxidants, including carotenoids and tocotrienol compounds of the Vitamin E complex.

 - It can improve the functionality of natural soaps and other cleaning products.

 - It’s a sustainable alternative to petroleum ingredients in cosmetics.

 - It’s a great emollient in lotions and balms.

 When done right, it's also the highest yielding vegetable oil on the planet, producing 5-10 times more oil per acre compared to other commodity oils like soybean or Canola.